Alignak-monitoring-contrib/alignak-module-external-commands/README.rst

 Short description
 -----------------

-This module is an example skeleton to build Alignak modules ...
+This module for Alignak opens a commands file as a named pipe and regularly reads the content of this file to interpret as external commands that are forwarded to the Alignak framework.

 Installation